sebcamacho/MemoryGame/readme.md

   "Animals/Square-o/",              ...
 ];                                  ];
 ```
-<p>Then each line of random array is generated one by one by calling randomValue() function in boucle for </p>
+Then each line of random array is generated one by one by calling randomValue() function in boucle for and pushed in the first array

 ```
 export function randomValue(tab) {